UPPMAX/programming_formalisms/docs/project_start/analysis_design.md

   </tr>
 </table>

+!!! hint "Where to focus?"

-!!! hint focus on the risks  that are issues or unacceptable first.
+    Focus on the risks  that are issues or unacceptable first.
     Then develop towards risks that are acceptable

 ???- info "Requirements matrix to Feature list"

     Using the Requirements and risk matrix we can design a feature list these can be tracked using issues or project tab in Git or in a separate document the feature list describes how to solve a requirement in plain text english and with flowcharts